nads2259/spaceeditorial/README.md

 1. Create a feature branch.
 2. Make your changes with tests.
 3. Open a pull request referencing the related issue.

+Note: Will add later